-According to the Japanese Lunar Calendar, ‘Setsubun’ (literally ‘seasonal division’ in English) is the day before the arrival of spring.
-It is celebrated on February 3rd usually as a part of the Spring Festival (Haru Matsuri) across Japan at all shrines and temples.
-It can be called Japanese New Year too.
-Celebrations take place with people performing different activities on the day with joy, welcoming the spring.
-The custom of throwing beans is seen as bringing good luck and harvest to the land.
-Let`s know more about this unique custom.
+According to the Japanese Lunar Calendar, ‘Setsubun’ (literally ‘seasonal division’ in English) is the day before the arrival of spring, or the day that sits between winter and spring, dividing the two seasons.
+It is celebrated on February 3rd usually as a part of the Spring Festival (Haru Matsuri) across Japan at all shrines and temples, as well as people’s homes and whole neighbourhoods.
+It can be called Japanese New Year too, in a way.
+Celebrations take place with people performing different activities on the day, following traditions and welcoming the spring.
+Between soy beans and demon mask, here’s what this festival is all about.

 At Sensoji, unlike other places in Japan, people do not shout “demons out”; instead, they shout just “good luck in” because it is believed that there are no demons in front of Kannon (god of mercy), the main deity there.
 One of the famous rituals here is the ‘Fukuju-no-mai Dance’ (Seven Deities of Good Fortune Dance) in which different cultural figures and famous performers actively participate.
 After the dance, bean tossing is performed bringing everyone together with fun and a cultural aura.

 For more information, one can visit a nearby shrine or temple.
 If you are interested in the event conducted at Sensoji temple in Tokyo, you can contact the Asakusa Tourist Association for further details.

 ・Top 100 Things to Do in Asakusa, Tokyo’s Oldest Traditional District in 2018!

 ・26 Hotels in Akasaka for a Comfortable and Relaxing Stay in Tokyo in 2018!

 ・10 Unique Festivals to Celebrate During the Month of February!